 Take advantage of all the delicious choices and be sure to include a good variety in your diet each day.

 Your body will often tell you if you are dehydrated.
 If you experience any of the following signs of dehydration, you should try to replenish your fluids as soon as possible.

 Yellow or dark-colored urine.

 If you have trouble knowing whether you are hydrated, pay attention to the color of your urine.
 Yellow or dark-colored urine usually means that you are not drinking enough water and are dehydrated.
 The goal is to take in enough fluids so that your urine stays pale in color, and you feel the need to urinate every 2-4 hours.
-Urinating significantly less often than you normally do is also a sign of dehydration.
+Urinating significantly less often than you normally do is also a sign that you need more water.

 You can assess your hydration by matching the color of your urine to one of the colors on this hydration status chart.

 Being thirsty is often the first sign that you need to drink more water.
 For most people, drinking to quench thirst is an effective way to stay hydrated.
 This is not always true.
-Our sense of thirst declines with age; thus, older people could be dehydrated but not feel thirsty.
-Also, when we sweat a lot while exercising or working in the heat, we may need to drink more than the amount required to quench thirst.
+Your sense of thirst declines with age; thus, older people could be dehydrated but not feel thirsty.
+Also, when you sweat a lot while exercising or working in the heat, you may need to drink more than the amount required to quench your thirst.